bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brown-thomas.md

 5. Introducing the newly-developed Cartesian coordinations into mathematics teaching.
 6. Establishing a mathematics prize at the school and awarding students for their high levels of academic achievement.

-Born 21 May1893, Edinburgh, Scotland.
-Died 13 May1965, Exeter, England.
+Born 21 May 1893, Edinburgh, Scotland.
+Died 13 May 1965, Exeter, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Brown_Thomas/)